 Our Redeemer is a community of lifelong learners and we provide many opportunities for all to grow in God’s Word.

 On Sunday mornings, we offer rich curricula in children’s Sunday School, Catechism, and Adult Bible Class.
-Throughout the year, we host a variety of other programs such as CCLC classes, Vacation Bible School, movies, and Bible studies.
+Throughout the year, we host a variety of other programs such as Adult Information classes, and Women's Bible studies.

-Our classes are team-taught by adult (and some great, post-Confirmation teens) volunteers who are passionate about teaching our children the Gospel of Jesus Christ!
+Our classes are team-taught by adult volunteers who are passionate about teaching our children the Gospel of Jesus Christ!

 As Christians, we believe that The Bible is the inspired Word of God, and accordingly, we need to have a stronger understanding of what God expects of us as individuals as is revealed in His Word.
 Therefore, as practicing Christians, we should seek at all times to increase our knowledge of God’s Word by studying it.

-In this regard, our church has established a Christian Education Hour that is sandwiched between our Sunday worship services so that those who choose to worship early and those who choose a later hour of worship will both have an opportunity to attend the Pastor’s Bible Class which covers a wide variety of subjects.
-The Adult Bible Study affords all who attend with a choice to simply listen and ponder upon the thoughts of the day, ask questions, or engage in discussion.
+In this regard, our church has established a Christian Education Hour that immediately follows Divine Service so that those who choose will have an opportunity to attend the Adult Bible Class which covers a wide variety of subjects.
+Adult Bible Class (ABC) affords all who attend with a choice to simply listen and ponder upon the thoughts of the day, ask questions, or engage in discussion.

 Other Adult Bible Study Groups also meet at various times during the week to discuss how God’s word can assist us in learning more about Jesus as we sit together at the foot of the cross.
 Please consult the church calendar regarding dates and times of weekday study groups.